jae-hoon-daniel-lee/physics-informed-ml-comparison/assess-neural-symplectic-form/README.md

 - **Improved Convergence:** Models no longer suffer from the severe artificial underfitting that previously hindered the training process.
 - **Evaluation Validity:** While model-specific limitations may still exist, the evaluation trajectories now provide a reliable basis for assessing the true performance of each architecture.

-## Visual Evidence of Resolved Issues
+## Visualization of fixed underfit issue

 The following figures show that the underfitting and normalization issues have been successfully resolved, demonstrating the true performance across various models.